Agriculture Employment

 The Local Employment Dynamics program is a state-federal partnership of the Idaho Department of Labor and the U.S. Census Bureau to provide demographic employment information called Quarterly Workforce Indicators.

-Long-term Occupational & Industry Projections
+Long-term Occupational and Industry Projections

 Long-term employment projections cover a 10-year time span and are available for both industries and occupations.
 The rise and fall of the business cycle is factored out in the long-term projection process in order to highlight growth and contraction of industry employment as well as changing staffing patterns within industries.